-We start off this list with this with an affordable option.
+Starting off this list is an affordable and very well-rounded keytar.
 Alesis Vortex Wireless 2 is a MIDI-controller keytar that comes with a bunch of options and is great for the studio environment.

 The keys on this keytar are velocity-sensitive with aftertouch, giving you all the feel, you might need when you’re playing this thing.
 Vortex Wireless 2 works on USB power or 4 AA batteries, giving you full range and mobility when playing.

-All in all, this is an affordable, lower-end MIDI controller that will provide you with a lot of options and give you a workstation feeling for only a fraction of the money you would need for a full keytar.
+All in all, this is an affordable option, a lower-end MIDI controller that will provide you with a lot of options and give you a workstation feeling for only a fraction of the money you would need for a full keytar.

-It has MIDI I/O so you can use it as a MIDI controller, USB connection, Bluetooth and standard ¼” and 3.5mm jacks.
+It has MIDI I/O so you can use it as a MIDI controller, USB connection, Bluetooth, and standard ¼” and 3.5mm MIDI jacks.

-The great thing about this keytar is that it has it’s own speakers so that you can play it without any other equipment, or you can jack it straight to the amplifier if need be.
+The great thing about this keytar is that it has its speakers so that you can play it without any other equipment, or you can jack it straight to the amplifier if need be.
 What separates this keytar from others is the Jam option.

 The Jam is Yamaha’s way of letting anyone play songs the same as if they knew how to play them.
 You need to hit keys at the right time, and the preset sounds will play the song.
 It’s a great feature if you want to relax and have some fun with your friends, even though they don’t know how to play.